emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 ### Definining functions using partial application in Scala

-This mathematicians' process of specifying two "parameters" for a function of three variables -- to obtain a new function of one variable -- is a PERFECT example of partial function application!
+This mathematicians' process of specifying two "parameters" for a function of three variables -- to obtain a new function of one variable -- is a **perfect** example of partial function application.
 In Scala, that looks like this:

 ```scala
 def y(m: Float, x: Float, b: Float) = m * x + b